 It’s important to note that although Montenegro is listed in this section, its passport doesn’t actually give you the right to live and work in the European Union (EU).

-Malta is home to the first European Union-approved citizenship by investment program.
+Malta was home to the first European Union-approved citizenship by investment program.
 The program has been undergoing a rehaul in late 2020.

 You’ll secure Maltese residency first.

-Then, within 12 months of maintaining Maltese residency, you’ll obtain citizenship and a passport for visa-free travel to 158 countries.
+Then, within 12 months (or 36 months) of maintaining Maltese residency, you’ll obtain citizenship and a passport for visa-free travel to 158 countries.

-This is a very competitive price tag for EU citizenship and the best value in the EU.
+This is still a very competitive price tag for EU citizenship and the best value in

 The Maltese passport is also by far the best passport of all the available options (short of Austria, which does not have a real, explicit citizenship-by-investment program).